-- Certain courses use the Unity Web Player, which is a free Web application that you must install in order to use the Shadow HealthTM Digital Clinical ExperienceTM.
+- Certain courses use the Unity Web Player, which is a free Web application that you must install in order to use the Shadow Health[TM] Digital Clinical Experience[TM].
 Upon entering an assignment for the first time, your browser will prompt you to download the Unity Web Player installation file.
 Once the file has downloaded, double-click on it to launch the installation process.
-Click here for an article that explains how to install Unity on a Mac and click here for an article that explains how to install Unity on a Mac and click here for an article that explains how to install Unity on a Mac and click here for an article that explains how to install Unity on a Mac and click here for an article that explains how to install Unity on a Mac and click here for an article that explains how to install Unity on a Mac and click here for an article that explains how to install Unity on a Mac and click here for an article that explains how to install Unity on a Mac and click here for an article that explains how to install Unity on the Windows - Accessibility Shadow Health's Digital Clinical Experiences require the use of a computer monitor, keyboard, and mouse or touchpad.
+Click here for an article that explains how to install Unity on a Mac and click here for an article that explains how to install Unity on a Mac and click here for an article that explains how to install Unity on a Mac and click here for an article that explains how to install Unity on Windows - Accessibility Shadow Health's Digital Clinical Experiences require the use of a computer monitor, keyboard, and mouse or touchpad.
 It is our goal to support alternative input modalities to improve accessibility for all users.
-However, if you are currently unable to use the DCE due to a visual or motor impairment, please contact the Shadow Health Learner Support team. - Tina JonesTM presents auditory and visual information representative of a human patient.
+However, if you are currently unable to use the DCE due to a visual or motor impairment, please contact the Shadow Health Learner Support team. - Tina Jones[TM] presents auditory and visual information representative of a human patient.
 To address auditory accessibility, when Tina Jones speaks, her speech is presented as both audio and text displayed at the bottom of the screen, except in instances where the textual representation would distinguish physical findings (e.g. textual descriptions of breathing sounds).
-If you require a transcription of these instances due to an auditory impairment, please contact the Shadow Health Learner Support team at support@shadowealth.com. - The normal and abnormal sounds within the concept labs are medically accurate, and are produced at a frequency lower than what most laptop speakers are capable of delivering.
+If you require a transcription of these instances due to an auditory impairment, please contact the Shadow Health Learner Support team at support@shadowhealth.com.

+• The normal and abnormal sounds within the concept labs are medically accurate, and are produced at a frequency lower than what most laptop speakers are capable of delivering.
 To hear these sounds, we strongly recommend that you use a pair of external speakers or headphones to hear the bass frequencies.